Kaggle/kaggle-api/README.md

 ## Installation

 Run `python setup.py install`.
-Then navigate to the location where your Python package manager stores scripts (e.g. C:\Anaconda\Scripts) and find `kaggle.exe`.
+Then navigate to the location where your Python package manager stores scripts (e.g. `C:\Anaconda\Scripts`) and find `kaggle.exe`.

-Within that folder (or adding that folder to your path), run `kaggle` followed by the desired command as shown in the examples below.
+Within that folder (or adding that folder to your system path), run `kaggle` followed by the desired command as shown in the examples below.

 ## Requirements